 We renovate our apartments with a budget exceeding a hundred million euros each year.
-In 2020, an investment decision was made on renovating nearly 800 apartments, and at the end of the year, a total of almost 2,000 apartment renovation projects were under way.
+At the end of the year 2021, a total of 2 425 apartment renovation projects were under way.

 We also carry out various smaller repairs in our buildings as needed.
 When the tenant of an apartment changes, a so-called moving renovation can be carried out in the apartment.
 The potential need for such a renovation is surveyed when the apartment is inspected upon expiration of the rental agreement.
 Occasionally, repairs have to be carried out in apartments due to faults caused by the tenant’s carelessness, incorrect treatment of the apartment or neglected maintenance.
 In such cases, Heka charges the tenant for the costs of the repairs.

 The longer you live in the apartment, the more normal wear is caused to the apartment.
 If some part of the apartment falls apart as a result of normal wear, Heka will repair it or have it repaired for you.

 If necessary, we also carry out discretionary smaller repairs and maintenance work, such as repairs on shared saunas, washing facilities and laundry rooms, and yard maintenance.

 Tenants can also carry out small surface renovations in their apartments with Heka’s permission.

 How the planning of renovations goes at Heka

 Repair and renovation times are surveyed in connection with long-term renovation plans, and the plans are discussed with the building committee.
 Renovations are currently being carried out in particular in buildings completed in the 1980s.
 The developer in the renovation projects is the Helsinki Housing Production Department ATT, which is responsible for seeing the renovation process through (including planning and construction contract tendering, and the supervision of contracts).